© Everyman Media

 The CEO has the overall responsibility for implementing and integrating the strategic direction of the Company.
 This includes responsibility for all components and departments of a business.
 The CEO ensures that the organisation's leadership maintains constant awareness of both the external and internal competitive landscape, opportunities for expansion, customer base, markets, new industry developments and standards.

-The CFO works alongside the CEO and has overall control and responsibility for all financial aspects of company strategy.
+The CFO works alongside the CEO and has overall control and responsibility for all financial aspects of Company strategy.
 The CFO takes overall responsibility of the Company’s accounting function and ensures that Company’s financial systems are robust, compliant and support current activities and future growth.
 The CFO will coordinate corporate finance and manage company policies regarding capital requirements, debt, taxation, equity and acquisitions as appropriate.

 The Audit Committee has the primary responsibility of monitoring the quality of internal controls and ensuring that the financial performance of the Group is properly measured and reported on.
 It receives and reviews reports from the Group’s management and external auditors relating to the interim and annual accounts and the accounting and internal control systems in use throughout the Group.
 The Audit Committee meets no less than twice in each financial year and has unrestricted access to the Group’s external auditors.
 The Audit Committee is chaired by Philip Jacobson and also includes Michael Rosehill.

-The Remuneration Committee consists of a committee chaired by Philip Jacobson and also includes Charles Dorfman and Michael Rosehill.
+The Remuneration Committee is chaired by Philip Jacobson and also includes Charles Dorfman and Michael Rosehill.
 The Remuneration Committee reviews the performance of the executive directors and makes recommendations to the Board on matters relating to their remuneration and terms of service.
 The Remuneration Committee also makes recommendations to the Board on proposals for the granting of share options and other equity incentives pursuant to any employee share option scheme or equity incentive plans in operation from time to time.
 The Remuneration Committee meets as and when necessary.

 The Board is satisfied that each of the Directors is able to allocate sufficient time to the Company to discharge their responsibilities effectively.